resurrecting-open-source-projects/sniffit/README.md

 1. HELP THIS PROJECT
 --------------------

-Sniffit needs your help. **If you are a programmer** and if you wants to help a nice project, this is your opportunity.
+Sniffit needs your help. **If you are a programmer** and if you want to help a nice project, this is your opportunity.

 My name is Eriberto and **I am not a C developer**.
 I imported Sniffit from